 - Clause 6.
 Each party must be aware of the total expenditures of its members and is responsible for not exceeding its total expenditure limit. - Clause 7.
 The Election Commission must keep running totals for the expenditures of each candidate and party to ensure that the limits presented in Section 1 of this article are not exceeded. - Clause 8.
 Statements of financial disclosure as well as running expenditure totals are public record.
 This information may be requested at any time.
 The Election Commission must provide this information in a timely manner.
 The Election Commission must make available on the Student Government Association website all financial disclosures form once they have been submitted within twenty-four (24) hours. - Clause 9.
 The total cost of an expenditure benefiting multiple candidates may be divided for financial disclosure at the preference of the candidates involved. - Clause 10.
 No candidate or campaign staff member will falsify any entry on a statement of financial disclosure. - Clause 11.
 For each election, each independent candidate and each party listed on the ballot will be required to submit a 'donation list' with their weekly financial disclosure form containing a list of individuals who have donated to their campaign.

 Candidates or parties that received no donations are still required to submit this list to the Election Commission.
 The Election Commission will provide this form on its website prior to the registration period, with the form including the following sections: - a) Names of the those responsible for the donation; - b) The fair market value of the donation; and - c) The date the donation was received. - Clause 12.
 Financial disclosures of costs of both independent candidates and parties must submit and provide with their expense report, the invoice or receipt of the transaction. - Clause 13.
-Donations to parties or candidates must be earmarked for specific expenditures at the time they are given.
+All donations both tangible and intangible financial or non-financial, must be disclosed on an individual's or party's donation list and counted as part of their expenditures, limited by the campaign expenditure limits.
+All nonfinancial contributions/donations to an individual or party (this includes but is not limited to: printed materials, signage, t-shirts, etc.), must be assessed a fair market value and included on both the weekly donation list and the financial disclosure form.
+Any funding an independent candidate or party uses to finance their campaign must be accounted for in the weekly donation list.